ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 # Introduction

-A HTTP request reveals information about the client's identity to the server.
+An HTTP request reveals information about the client's identity to the server.
 Some of that information is in the request content, and therefore under the control of the client.
 However, the source IP address of the underlying connection reveals information that the client has only limited control over.